 The other rooms and spaces in the Palace that are preserved monuments to rich French history include: the Madame Pompadour’s Apartments, King’s Private Apartments, The Crusades Rooms, The Coronation Room, and several more.

-The Gardens of Versailles are an integral part of the Palace complex and they are the landmark and an attraction in their own right.
+The gardens are an integral part of the Palace complex and they are the landmark and an attraction in their own right.
 Work on the gardens started in the late 17th century and lasted for 40 years until they took initial shape.
 Now it is a massive and well-maintained garden with many paths, walks, fountains, statues, Orangerie, and groves.

 Today, the Palace of Versailles complex is one of the most popular attractions and landmarks of Paris and France.
 With an incredible number of 2,300 rooms spread over 63,154 m2, the place is an amazing landmark to visit and spend the entire day, easily.